CCNA 1.8: Apply troubleshooting methodologies to resolve problems (Fault isolation, resolve/escalate/verify/monitor)

-I like the divide and conquer method (not a real method, but a nice mnemonic).
+When troubleshooting, I like the divide and conquer method where you methodically isolate issues to ensure you find the root cause.
 I have found it to be the most efficient and effective.
 What I mean is that once you define the problem you are trying to solve the next step is to attempt to isolate it.
 Luckily for us, everything on a network is connected, which makes most troubleshooting efforts binary.
 It either works or it doesn't.
 Bandwidth and latency issues tend to be non-binary and more difficult to troubleshoot.
 Anyways, if you are able to divide your network into segments and test the problem over a part of the network instead of the entire network than you will be able to much more efficiently isolate the problem.

 For example, your coworker's device can’t reach the internet so they call you to troubleshoot it.
 You know that between their device and the internet exists a switch, a router and a firewall.
 You divide the network in half and test if their device can reach the router.
 Then you run a separate test to see if the router can get to the internet.
 One of the two tests will most likely fail and the other will pass.
 Focus on the segment of the network that failed.
 Say it was the client to the router.
 Now divide that segment in half, which would be at the switch and test again.
 Test connectivity from the client to the switch.
 Test the connectivity from the switch to the router.
 Say the client is not getting to the switch.